Qainar-Projects/moreutils/README.md

-# ASD MoreUtils
+# QCO MoreUtils

 ## Overview
-ASD MoreUtils (AnmiTali Software Distribution MoreUtils) is a supplementary package to ASD CoreUtils, providing additional command-line utilities for enhanced system management and productivity.
+QCO MoreUtils (AnmiTali Software Distribution MoreUtils) is a supplementary package to QCO CoreUtils, providing additional command-line utilities for enhanced system management and productivity.
 These utilities extend the functionality available in the core package with commonly used tools for everyday tasks.

 ## Included Utilities